 When you're not on campus

-Use your UR NetID or URMC Active Directory account (URMC network and e-mail login) to access Miner's electronic journals and databases when off campus.
-Students have access through their Blackboard accounts.
-Online help with NetIDs is available from University of Rochester Information Technology.
-Contact the administrator of your UR Department to determine if you qualify for a UR NetID or Active Directory account.
+Use VPN, UR NetID or URMC Active Directory account (URMC network and e-mail login) to access Miner's electronic journals and databases when off campus.

-When you know the citation (journal name, title of article, publication date, etc.)
+When you know the citation (journal name, title of article, publication date, etc.), DOI or PMID

 Articles published after 1995 are often available electronically.
-Use Miner's E-Journal Portal to find out if the University of Rochester libraries own the journal.
-You can search by journal title or browse for the title alphabetically.
+Use Miner Library's e-journal search to find out if the University of Rochester libraries own the journal.
 When you find an electronic version of the journal, browse to the volume and page of the article you seek.
 Or, most electronic journals allow you to search by author, title, etc.

-Another alternative is to use the E-Journal Portal's Link-to-Article tab.
-Simply fill in the journal title and the year, volume and start page of the article.
+DiscoverUR Fetch Item (Citation Linker).
+Simply fill in the journal title and the year, volume and start page of the article, DOI or PMID.

 When you know only part of the citation

-Use the following search tools to help you find articles when you have a topic in mind, but don’t know specific titles of articles.
-There are tricks to searching each of the resources and the screen for each resource is different.
+Use the following core databases to help you find articles when you have a topic in mind, but don’t know specific titles of articles.

 For help with searching: